Wednesday, 22 December 2010

 As they are violent and very corporeal, some writers have identified them as a native English variety of the vampire and others as an obscure branch of the zombie family.
 However as they appear to be possessing intelligence and rarely if ever feast upon the blood of the living, this writer does not feel that the revenant may be classed as a variant of either of these two more well known forms of the risen dead.

 And James was undoubtedly familiar with the revenant traditions in the history of these isles.
-In An Evening’s Entertainment, the opening paragraphs make clear that he has pursed the genre of supernatural fiction which he so admired as far back as written records would allow –
+In An Evening’s Entertainment, the opening paragraphs make clear that he has pursued the genre of supernatural fiction which he so admired as far back as written records would allow –

 We hear, indeed, of sheeted spectres with saucer eyes, and – still more intriguing – of “Rawhead and Bloody Bones” (an expression which the Oxford Dictionary traces back to 1550), but the context of these striking images eludes us

 Furthermore, in 1922 James published a piece entitled Twelve Medieval Ghost Stories in the English Historical Review.
 This little collection of tales collected from various sources – after all, James was a considerable authority on medieval texts - includes some reports of revenants, proving beyond doubt that he was familiar with this now largely forgotten folkloric being.
-The reader is advised to also recall that James had travelled widely in Scandinavia – as evidenced in Number 13 and Count Magnus - and it is unlikely that he was unfamiliar with the associated similar traditions of the draugr.
+The reader is advised to also recall that James had travelled widely in Scandinavia – as evidenced in Number 13 and Count Magnus - and it is likely that he was familiar with the associated similar traditions of the draugr.

 As we have observed earlier, James avoided using either the arcane systems of the occult traditions and the psychical theories of the paranormal investigators of his day.
 But in his preface to The Collected Ghost Stories of MR James (1931) he did remark –